elusivecodes/fQuery/README.md

 **Constrain**

-Constrain each element to a container element.
+Constrain each node to a container node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
-- `container` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `container` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 dom.constrain(nodes, container);